erlisasadiku/AI-ML/README.md

 This project implements a text classification pipeline to categorize BBC news articles into five categories: tech, business, sport, entertainment and politics.
 The aim is to compare the performance of Logistic Regression and Naive Bayes models for text classification.
+The link to the dataset used: https://github.com/codehax41/BBC-Text-Classification/blob/master/bbc-text.csv

 ## Dataset
-Is a public dataset of BBC News articles, contains 2225 labeled articles
+The link to the dataset used: https://github.com/codehax41/BBC-Text-Classification/blob/master/bbc-text.csv Is a public dataset, contains 2225 labeled articles.
 - **Columns**:
   - `category` → target label (five categories)
   - `text` → raw news article text

+Main file: TextClassification.ipynb
 ## Data Preparation
 - Loaded dataset and explored basic statistics
 - Visualized category distribution (balanced dataset)